Senior students in JVS carpentry program were excited to finish a project they started last school year—bat boxes for the Lorain County Metro Parks!

 For Jones, the project shifted considerably from when they left in March.
 “When we started the bat box project last year, it was a little difficult, but I learned a lot more over the summer working as an intern at Mitchell Woodworking in Amherst.
 Coming back now for my senior year, and picking up with this project, it was much easier, and we moved a lot faster too.”

-“Being able to get these bat boxes built will help give homes for the animals that are losing their spaces to destruction,” shared Kalizewski.
+“Being able to get these bat boxes built will help give homes for the animals that are losing their spaces to habitat destruction,” shared Kalizewski.
 “I think they turned out phenomenal.
 They are going to make great additions to our nesting box project as well as future interpretive programming.
 I can’t wait to get them installed.”